-It's not quite the same as going to rehab for tennis elbow because we carry so many emotions in that region.
-When it's not working properly we can feel vulnerable in very private ways.
-Having a stranger look, touch, stretch, move, exercise that area requires an emotional commitment first.
+It's not the same as going to rehab for tennis elbow because we carry emotions in that region.
+When that area wasn’t working properly I felt more vulnerable and embarrassed about it.
+Having a stranger look, touch, stretch, move, exercise that area required my emotional commitment first.

-- I started to feel resentful about giving birth, toward my husband for not "getting it," toward girlfriends for not giving any warning, and at my body for deeply disappointing me.
+I started to feel resentful about giving birth, toward my husband for not "getting it," toward girlfriends for not giving any warning, and at my body for deeply disappointing me.
 I was in a dark and desperate place.
-My resentments were absolutely delusional.
+My resentments were delusional.
 I knew this and decided to help myself to a better place.

 Here are some tips to help in your search

-- Ask your health professional, a girlfriend, or Google.
+Ask your health professional, a girlfriend, or Google.

-- Check out the clinic's website.
+Check out the clinic's website.
 This is the face of the practice and often the clinic's first interaction with you.
 The clinic website should put in the effort to answer common questions a prospective patient may have, explain what to expect at your first visit, educate you on what they do and how they can help, highlight the therapists' experience and credentials, and convey that their practice is an inviting and safe space.

-- Find out if your insurance provider will cover pelvic PT sessions.
+Find out if your insurance provider will cover pelvic PT sessions.
 At best, most insurers consider pelvic PTs "out of network providers."
 Why this isn't standard postpartum care and isn't covered fully by insurance companies is criminal.

-- Talk to and try more than one therapist.
+Talk to and try more than one therapist.
 Personal comfort and fit are important, also you gain different perspectives from each therapist.
 There are many paths to healing.
 Find one that feels right for you.

 What obstacles stand in your way of seeing a pelvic PT?
 Are you curious about seeing one but still not sure how to start?
 Posts your questions and comments below.